skies.dev

 • JSON-LD

-Google recommends JSON-LD so that is what we are going to focus on here.
+Google recommends JSON-LD, so that is what we will use here.

 import React from 'react';